suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

     content:
       -
         type: text
-        text: 'There is a car park a short walk from the venue next to the student halls.'
+        text: 'For those travelling by car, there is a car park a short walk from the venue next to the student halls.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The venue has wheel chair access for those that accessibility needs.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The closest bus stop is a short walk from the venue outside of the Travelodge.'
   -
     type: heading
     attrs: